 Through the PlantArte handmade native plant art contest and online exhibit, participating artists are helping prevent Plant Awareness Disparity (or plant blindness) and raising awareness of the role of native plants in preserving the biodiversity of our many ecoregions.

-This first year promoting PlantArte as a national native plant art contest, 60% of the art submissions came from Texas and we received art from additional states like Colorado, Illinois, Maryland, Michigan, New Jersey, and New York, thanks to the promo support from our wonderful PlantArte Partners.
+When it was promoted nationally in 2025, 60% of the art submissions came from Texas and we also welcomed native plant art from additional states like Colorado, Illinois, Maryland, Michigan, New Jersey, and New York, thanks to the promo support from our wonderful PlantArte Partners.

 The PlantArte Goals